Sign In

 1. Severability.
 If any provision of these Terms is found by a court of competent jurisdiction to be illegal, void, or unenforceable, the unenforceable provision will be modified so as to render these Terms enforceable and effective to the maximum extent possible in order to effect the intention of the provision; and if a court finds the modified provision invalid, illegal, void or unenforceable, the validity, legality and enforceability of the remaining provisions of these Terms will not be affected in any way.

 2. No Waiver.
-Failure to enforce any part of these Terms is not a waiver of the right to later enforce that or any other part of these Terms.
+Failure by either party to enforce any right or provision under these Terms shall not constitute a waiver of such right or provision.

 4. Notice.
 Our notice to you via email, regular mail or notices, posts, or links within the Service shall constitute acceptable notice to you under these Terms.
 You must provide any notice to us in writing and send via overnight courier.